sarahstoneB/DevOps-Interview-Questions-2/README.md

 ### General Questions

+#### What is DNS?:

+  DNS is a domain system which resolves host/domain names into IP adresses.

 #### What happens when you type URL?

    a.
 Browser checks cache; if requested object is in cache and is fresh, skip to #9